zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

 ```

 ### Register a context listener
-Register a context listener to start Eureka client.
+Register a context listener to start Discovery client.
 Add the following code block to the
 deployment descriptor `web.xml` to register a context listener:
 ``` xml
 <listener>